Translation of the Final Fantasy IV Documents on Settings Book

 Magic was once, generations ago, sealed away by great sages; learning it on one's own, unassisted, is a nigh-impossible task.

 Palom and Porom, however, have been learning magics one after another since early childhood - just like the mages of old. ["Early childhood"?!
-They're only five, for God's sake; how much earlier could this "early childhood" have been?]
+They're only five; how much earlier could this "early childhood" have been?]
 Astounded by their youngsters, their parents decided to have them study under the Elder.

 But Palom is a mischievous child with a rude demeanor.
 He is punished day in and day out by the Elder for playing pranks.
 Since Porom is mature for her age and ranks as Palom's older sister, she is more grounded and better-behaved and has made it her duty to discipline Palom.
 She seems to be held in high regard by the Elder.
 Due to their extraordinary magic power, however, great things are expected of both children.